dlondero/dlondero.github.io/_posts/2014-07-25-gh-dashboard.md

 As of now [gh-dashboard is also on Packagist](https://packagist.org/packages/dlondero/gh-dashboard) and you can install it via Composer as a global dependency and you don't need anymore to set it up manually copying and editing configuration files as it's going to ask you some defaults to use on the first usage.

 It works for me™, hope it works for you too!
+On a side note is fun to have small side projects to work on solving real problems and not trying always to be the next big thing (dreaming billions of $).

 [1] I first took a look at some of the best CLI tools out there already using GitHub's APIs to do all sorts of tricks.
 Some are very huge and well done but all the ones I looked into have one problem: they work at repository level (no big picture then) or at user account level (this means reading issues from ALL the repositories you are in with no separation between organizations).
 And this is a problem to me.